maxbutler407/AI_Assessment_1/README.md

 to start out by looking at this version.

 ## Task 2

+AIM: Both Link and the wumpus must move so that their locations match with Link and wumpus in the 2nd window.

 For 2, your code needs to specify the function makeAMove() in puzzleWorld.py.
 As you will see from looking at the code, what makeAMove() currently does is to move Link and the Wumpus (using